The exhibition of the draft Sydney Plan has now closed

 • coordinated.

-The Sydney Plan spatially applies the state priorities to Sydney through targeted policy directions and actions for both the Department of Planning, Housing and Infrastructure and local councils.
+The Sydney Plan takes the state priorities and applies them to areas in the Sydney region, clearly setting out targeted policy directions and actions for both the Department of Planning, Housing and Infrastructure and local councils.

-Councils will be able to align their local planning documents, like Local Strategic Planning Statements and Local Environmental Plans, with the finalised Sydney Plan to deliver the priorities for their local areas.
+When the plan is finalised, councils will be able to use it to update their own planning documents, like their Local Strategic Planning Statements and Local Environmental Plans, so they can deliver the priorities for their local areas.

 Planning processes will continue to promote the spiritual significance of land, along with Aboriginal culture and economic self-determination.